 Full mouth rehabilitation improves the dental, skeletal and muscular function of your mouth.
 It is a comprehensive restoration process whereby multiple teeth in the front and the back of your mouth are restored.
-Through this procedure, our South Florida dental expert can replace missing teeth, establish a correct bite, protect teeth from improper wear, and prevent TMJ Disorder, just to name a few of the many possible positive outcomes.
+Through this procedure, our South Florida dental expert can replace missing teeth, establish a correct bite, protect teeth from improper wear, just to name a few of the many possible positive outcomes.
 The advanced techniques and spa-like atmosphere of The Sadati Center for Aesthetic Dentistry offers you an anxiety-free opportunity to completely restore your mouth and enjoy the smile you’ve always wanted.

 Did You Know?